RADAR-base/RADAR-Schemas/java-sdk/radar-schemas-tools/README.md

 # RADAR Schemas tools

+A number of tools are provided with RADAR-Schemas.
+They are most easily accessed by using the docker image as described in the main readme.
+Below is more information about the schema validation that the tools can perform.

 The RADAR Schemas Validator checks if the `Schema Catalog` is in a valid state.

 It first checks the folder structure, it has to be compliant with: